nuwa-protocol/nuwa-8004/README.md

 - This repo provides a contract reference for deploying an ERC-8004 registry on-chain and demoing it with xNUWA
 - xNUWA app repo: https://github.com/nuwa-protocol/xnuwa.app
 - Agent registration JSON required by xNUWA: see `xnuwa-agent-registration.example.json`
+- Example agent registration (xNUWA-ready): see `nuwa-x402-mcp-demo.json`
 - Everything below is the original upstream README kept for reference
+- Added support for deploying to X Layer (and testnet) with `./deploy.sh xlayer(xlayer_testnet)`
+- X Layer verification via OKLink (forge plugin) is supported.
+See docs/X_LAYER.md for details.
 - More Docs: https://docs.nuwa.dev/xnuwa/overview
 ---